ArkEcosystemArchive/docs-legacy/docs/api/json-rpc/transactions.md

 }
 ```

-## Create a transaction from a BIP38
+## Create a Transaction from a BIP38

 ::: tip
 This replaces the `POST /:network/transaction/bip38` endpoint.